duckduckgo/duckduckgo-autofill/README.md

 # DuckDuckGo Autofill

-This code is imported as a subrepo by our [extension](https://github.com/duckduckgo/duckduckgo-privacy-extension) and native apps ([iOS](https://github.com/duckduckgo/iOS) and [Android](https://github.com/duckduckgo/Android)).
+This code is imported as an `npm` module by our [extension](https://github.com/duckduckgo/duckduckgo-privacy-extension) and as a subrepo by native apps ([iOS](https://github.com/duckduckgo/iOS) and [Android](https://github.com/duckduckgo/Android)).

 DuckDuckGo Autofill is distributed under the Apache 2.0 [License](LICENSE.md).

+## How to develop and test within the context of the extensions

+To simplify development workflows, you can use [`npm-link`](https://docs.npmjs.com/cli/v6/commands/npm-link). `npm-link` creates a symlink to the source repo and links it to local package usages.
+It's a two-step process.

+1. In the source repo (this folder), run `npm link`.
+This must be done only once.
+1. In the client repo (the extension folder), run `npm link @duckduckgo/autofill`.
+Do this every time you start working on the extension repo.

+Now you can run `npm start` in this repo and the changes will be picked up automatically in the client 🎉.

-## How to add this repo to another project
+## How to add this as a subrepo to another project
 ###### [See the docs](https://git-scm.com/book/en/v2/Git-Tools-Submodules#_starting_submodules)

 To add this repo as a submodule, run: